-While humans use humor often in daily interactions, computer systems are still far from able to use humor freely.
-When it comes to computer processing of humor in various ways, a good overview is [1].
+While humans use humor very often in daily interactions, computer systems are still far from able to use humor freely.
+Research on humor has been done in many different research areas, for instance psychology, philosophy, sociology and linguistics.
+When it comes to computer processing of humor in various ways, a good overview of the recent research can be found in [1].
 Two main areas of computer implementations exist, humor recognition and humor generation.
-Systems generating quite simple forms of jokes have been constructed [2-4].
-There are also systems that try to recognize whether a text is a joke or not [5, 6].
+For humor generation, systems generating quite simple forms of jokes, e.g. word play jokes, have been constructed [2,3,4,5,6].
+Recognition systems that try to recognize whether a text is a joke or not have also been constructed [7,8,9].